scratchspec/scratchspec.github.io/README.md

 In most cases, however, projects will probably not notice anything wrong with the username (but a few niche ones *could* break), so long as it only contains valid characters (A-Z, a-z, 0-9, _, -) and is between 3-20 letters in length, as previously stated.
 In general, usernames are really just any arbitrary [string](#string) that identifies a user.

+#### X Position

+A horizontal position on the Scratch coordinate plane.
+All [sprites](#sprite) have one.
+(TODO: document coordinate system)

+#### Y Position

+A vertical position on the Scratch coordinate plane.
+All [sprites](#sprite) have one.
+(TODO: document coordinate system)

+#### Other Values

+> Inclusion of this section is up for debate.
+Feel free to offer insight!

+Other kinds values can potentially exist in modified or bugged versions of Scratch.
+This is because Scratch is built on JavaScript, and although it is highly unlikely for a project to work with any type of value other than the ones listed above, there is always the potential for other JavaScript primitives to be glitched into the project, e.g. by setting the value via developer tools, or some wider unknown issue.

+They will not be specified in this specification as of yet (since they cannot be obtained through *official* means), but other values that could potentially be encountered in the rarest of cases are:

+- `null`: A special value representing nothing.
+Distinct from [undefined](#undefined) in that it is meant to *explicitly* be nothing, whereas undefined exists for representing unknown behavior or values.
+  - The author of this specification does not know if `null` can be produced by existing blocks without modification.
+    - If it is found to be an obtainable value, it may be documented further.
+Otherwise, it will not be, and is likely not necessary for inclusion in a reimplementation of Scratch.
+  - This value can be casted to other data types. (`null` was obtained via "custom extensions" in [a modification of Scratch](https://turbowarp.org/) that still has largely the same behaviors.)
+    - When [casted](#to-string) to a [string](#string), it is written as `null`.
+    - When [casted](#to-number) to a [number](#number), it is casted to `0`.
+    - When [casted](#to-boolean) to a [boolean](#boolean), it is [`false`](#falsy).

 ### Procedures

 The following procedures are often performed by Scratch and are mentioned throughout this document: